-&lt;sup>1See appropriate alternatives or substitutions in "General Education Requirements".
+1See appropriate alternatives or substitutions in "General Education Requirements".

-&lt;sup>2BDA Electives: MKT 4073, MGMT 3113, BDA 4031-3, BDA 4073.
+2BDA Electives: MGMT 3113 Managerial Process Analysis, BDA 4031-3 Internship, BDA 4073 Special Topics.

-&lt;sup>TDesignates a block of courses that would provide for a seamless transfer into this program if equivalent courses are taken at another college or university.
+^TDesignates a block of courses that would provide for a seamless transfer into this program if equivalent courses are taken at another college or university.